mapteb/angular-a-development-pattern/README.md

 3. Create one Angular component for each pre-event.

-4. Configure each pre-event URL in app-routing.module.ts
+4. Configure routes for each pre-event URL in app-routing.module.ts

 ### Demo